Behold a Pale Horse (film): Plot

 Paco flushes the letter in the toilet and does not transmit the verbal message because he believes that priest must be lying.
 Paco later recognizes the man in Artiguez's house as Carlos, and tells Artiguez about the priest's message.
 Pedro believes the boy, but Artiguez cannot believe that his friend Carlos would betray him.
 Artiguez takes Paco and Carlos to Lourdes to find the priest.
 But the priest was delayed on the way, and as he is not there, they free Carlos.
 On the way back, they see the priest and forcibly take him to Artiguez's house.
 When Carlos returns to Artiguez's house for his rucksack, Artiguez asks the priest to emerge.
 Carlos, knowing that he is exposed, attacks Artiguez and escapes.

 The priest tries to overcome Artiguez's antipathy for all clergy.
 Artiguez confesses that he has known all along that his mother was sick but did not visit her before her death because he is no longer as brave as he had been in his youth.
 Embarrassed by admitting his vulnerability, Artiguez allows the priest to go free and, after much internal debate, he decides to travel to San Martín anyway, presumably with the mission of killing Viñolas.
 Once in San Martín, Artiguez encounters a Francoist sniper on the roof of the hospital and kills him.
 Picking up the sniper's rifle he sees Carlos the informer (who is with the police in a nearby building) looking out a window to see what has caused the commotion.
 Artiguez pauses briefly and then shoots Carlos, killing him.
 Once inside the hospital, he kills several officers but is finally shot.

 Soldiers and officers congratulate Viñolas on at last killing his enemy, but he asks one of his lieutenants, knowing that his mother was already dead and that a trap would be waiting for him, why Artiguez had returned.
-In the morgue, the body of Artiguez, his mother and those of those whom he had killed are arranged in a row.
+In the morgue, the body of Artiguez is delivered on a gurney (rolling past those cadavers, murdered by Artiguez), where he is finally positioned alongside his mother.